9dots/9dots.io-pages/Oo4WZ9e.md

 •rubber bands to secure wheels
 •cups of various diameters to use as wheel outlines

-*Safety: disalarm mouse trap by removing arm from lever
+*Safety: disarm mouse trap by removing arm from lever

 ## Engage
 Show a closed mousetrap.
 Ask,  _does this mousetrap have energy?_  (most will say no)